 • Retroactive payments can be made to August 1, 2009.

-All veterans are strongly encouraged to apply for federal assistance at www.fafsa.ed.gov and state assistance at www.hesc.com and other outside assistance.
-Tuition and fee costs are reported to the VA net of tuition specific aid including scholarships, grants, waivers or Federal, State (with the exception of NYS TAP awards), institutional and employer-based assistance other than loans or any Title 4 funds.
-Veterans will receive all Federal Title 4 entitlements for which they are eligible.
+All veterans are strongly encouraged to apply for federal assistance at www.fafsa.ed.gov and state assistance at www.hesc.ny.gov and other outside assistance.
+Tuition and fee costs are reported to the VA net of tuition specific aid including scholarships, grants, waivers or Federal, State (with the exception of NYS TAP awards), institutional and employer-based assistance other than loans or any Title IV funds.
+Veterans will receive all Federal Title IV entitlements for which they are eligible.
 Outside scholarships that are not tuition specific can be used to offset charges not covered by financial aid or VA benefits.

 Fordham University gift aid together with all other tuition benefits is limited to the total cost of tuition.